Use the Containers window

 To clear the logs, use the Clear button on the Logs tab.
 To get all the logs, use the Refresh button.

-Visual Studio automatically redirects stdout and stderr to the Output window, so containers started from Visual Studio (that is, the containers in the Solution Containers section) will not display logs in this tab; use the Output window instead.
+Visual Studio automatically redirects stdout and stderr to the Output window when you run without debugging with Windows containers, so Windows containers started from Visual Studio using Ctrl+F5 will not display logs in this tab; use the Output window instead.

 View the filesystem